ansrivas/kafka-rust-example/README.md

 - subscribes to Kafka topic `metrics`
 - reads the information from that topic and writes to postgres `defaultdb.metrics` on remote server

+### Why this application?
+Simply to make myself aware of the followings in rust-ecosystem:
+- Protobuf in rust
+- Kafka in rust
+- Postgres in rust

 ### Design:
 - The application is divided into two sub-parts: `metrics-publisher` and `metrics-subscriber`.
 Each of these two subparts is exposed as a command line entry point.